yananfei-Bette/Udacity-Self-driving-car/CarND-LaneLines-P1/Readme.md

 ![alt text][result-image]

-I also rewrote the draw_lines function.
-I tried to find the left lines and right lines in the image and average them to get clear lines.
-First, according to slope of any two points, I seperated points into two sets.
-Each set was formed either left lines or right lines.
-Then I used polyfit function in numpy to get coefficients of linear equation on each set.
-Next I drawed those linear lines on the image.
+To average and interpolate the lines on the draw_lines function, I try to find the lines going on the left and right side of the image.
+Each point of those sides were accumulated and first degree polynomial was fit to those points using numpy.polyfit.
+When the line equation was found, it was evaluated on the region of interest to define the points where the line would be shown on the image.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be sometime it would be difficult to draw lines on dotted lines especially on unclear dotted lines.
+One potential shortcoming would be what would happen when ...

+Another shortcoming could be ...

-Another shortcoming is in videos, lines shake a lot especially when the car was changing directions even a little.
+The lines shake a lot on the videos, a better way to average them should be possible.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be enlarge kernel size in guassian blur function, in order to remove noise in video or in image.
-But it is a trade-off thing, because we want to enhance lane lines but blur the noise things.

-Another potential improvement could be to change a fixed mask into a flexible mask, or use a non-linear function to draw lines, like draw a curve.
-But the shortcoming is it would improve time consuming.
+A possible improvement would be to ...

+Another potential improvement could be to ...

+The line size should be improved.

+Bright points outside the lines were taking into account.